flucoma/flucoma-docs/doc/BufSTFT.rst

 :see-also:
 :description:

    Performs either a forward or inverse Short-Time Fourier Transform (STFT) on a single channel ``source`` |buffer|.

+:discussion:

    In the forward case, resulting magnitudes and phases can be written to output buffers.
 In the inverse case, these buffers can be used to reconstruct the original ``source`` into a new buffer.

    The ``magnitude`` and ``phase`` buffers are laid out so the frames are the number of analysis windows in the ``source`` buffer while the channels are the different bins.
 The number of hops is a function of the ``source`` length and the ``hopSize``.
 The number of bins is **(1 + (``fftSize`` / 2))**.